What is yoga?

 How long do classes go for?

 All classes run for 75-minutes, including time for relaxation.
-The lunchtime classes on a Tuesday & Thursday afternoon each run for 45-minutes.
+The lunchtime classes on a Tuesday & Thursday afternoon each run for 45-minutes and Wednesday and Friday morning classes are 60-minutes in duration.

 How long are the class passes valid for?